-- Students will have opportunities to evaluate the course (mid- and final-semester) - Responses to evaluations (esp. mid-term) will be provided by the class registrar - Assessments, feedback and course evaluations are reviewed by external examiner, examination boards, and accreditation reviews.
+- Assessment and feedback practices are continuously reviewed - Students will have opportunities to evaluate the course (mid- and final-semester) - Responses to evaluations (esp. mid-term) will be provided by the class registrar - Assessments, feedback and course evaluations are reviewed by external examiner, examination boards, and accreditation reviews.